Protect your Joomla! CMS from Malware

 Install, configure & maintain a Web Application Firewall

-We recommend that you actively use the WAF to:
+We recommend that you actively use the Web Application Firewall (or WAF) to:

-- customise the website's .htaccess file to further tighten website security.
+- customise your website's HTACCESS file to improve website security.

-- monitor for and block IP addresses which trigger persistent WAF security exceptions.
+- monitor for and temporarily or permanently block IP addresses which trigger persistent security exceptions.

 Keep your computer's OS up to date